 - Fund Financial Manager

 - Also known as the FFM, Fund Holder or Principal Investigator (in the case of research grants).
-The faculty or staff member responsible and accountable for the financial operations encompassed by a McGill fund.
+The academic, researcher, or administrative staff responsible and accountable for the financial operations encompassed by a McGill fund.

 - Unit Head

 - The individual responsible for a McGill unit, also deemed to be the 'Organization Financial Manager'; usually the Chairperson or Director of a department or unit, or the Dean of a Faculty.